How to Decide Which Data Not to Send in AI Queries

 Before sending any query containing sensitive information, ask yourself three questions:

-How to Structure Queries with These Principles
+How to Build Queries with These Principles in Mind

-Instead: “Check my code with access key: sk-prod-123abcdef...”
+Instead of: “Check my code with access key: sk-prod-123abcdef…”

 About Neiron AI's Privacy Policy

-If you have specific questions or requirements, contact support for clarification.
+For specific questions or requirements, contact support for clarification.

 Common Mistakes and How to Avoid Them

-Mistake: copying entire correspondence
+Mistake: Copying entire correspondence

-Mistake: documents with automatic metadata
+Mistake: Documents with automatic metadata

-Mistake: verifying document authenticity
+Mistake: Verifying document authenticity

-Mistake: “it's anonymous anyway”
+Mistake: “It’s anonymous anyway”

 When Using AI Requires Extra Caution